samuelemusiani/macpass/README.md

 # MACPass

-This program provides a way to authenticate users through a ldap-kerberos server and allow their MAC address correctly.
-Then the ip associated with the mac is logged and the user can exit the firewall.
+This program provides a way to authenticate users with an ldap-kerberos server and allow their MAC address to access the internet.
+The ip associated with the mac is logged and the user can exit the firewall.